-The building principal/designee shall be responsible for enforcing the conduct by this West Seneca Schools Code of Conduct.
+The Superintendent, and the building principal or other designated school official shall be responsible for enforcing the conduct by this West Seneca Schools Code of Conduct.

-When the building principal/designee sees an individual engaged in prohibited conduct, which in his or her judgement does not pose any immediate threat of injury to persons or property, the principal shall tell the individual that the conduct is prohibited and attempt to persuade the individual to stop.
-The principal shall also warn the individual of the consequences for failing to stop.
-If the person refuses to stop engaging in the prohibited conduct, or if the person's conduct poses an immediate threat of injury to persons or property, the principal shall have the individual removed immediately from school property or the school function.
+When the building principal or other designated school official sees an individual engaged in prohibited conduct, which in his or her judgment does not pose any immediate threat of injury to persons or property, the principal or other designated school official shall tell the individual that the conduct is prohibited and attempt to persuade the individual to stop.
+The principal or other designated school official shall also warn the individual of the consequences for failing to stop.
+If the person refuses to stop engaging in the prohibited conduct, or if the person's conduct poses an immediate threat of injury to persons or property, the principal or other designated school official shall have the individual removed immediately from school property or the school function.
 If necessary, local law enforcement authorities will be contacted to assist in removing the person.

-The district shall initiate disciplinary action against any student or staff member, as appropriate, with the "Penalties" section above.
-In addition, the district reserves the right to pursue a civil or criminal legal action against any person violating the code.
+The District shall initiate disciplinary action against any student or staff member, as appropriate, with the Penalties and Consequences section above.
+In addition, the District reserves the right to pursue a civil or criminal legal action against any person violating the code.